TexasDIS/metadata/tdis_metadata_field_documentation.md

 # TDIS Metadata Documentation
-*Last revised: 2021-11-16*
+*Last revised: 2022-02-24*

 ## Metadata Organization
-Within the current TDIS model, "datasets" contain "artifacts", "data layers", and "models."
+Within the current TDIS model, "collections" contain "artifacts", "data layers", and "models."
 Data layers can also contain "features", and models can have an associated "configuration".
-Datasets, artifacts, data layers, features, models, and configurations each have descriptive metadata associated with them.
+Collections, artifacts, data layers, features, models, and configurations each have descriptive metadata associated with them.

 ![TDIS Model Diagram](https://github.com/TexasDIS/metadata/blob/main/visuals/tdis-model-diagram.png)

-Datasets group one or more layers, artifacts and/or models together.
-For example, a complex geospatial database object would be represented as a dataset containing multiple data layers.
+Collections group one or more layers, artifacts and/or models together.
+For example, a complex geospatial database object would be represented as a collection containing multiple data layers.

-Artifacts represent digital objects such as content within documents, data within spreadsheets, or other data made available via service endpoints.
+Artifacts represent digital objects such as text and images within documents, data within spreadsheets, or other data made available via service endpoints.
 Artifacts do not contain geometry information (points, lines, or polygons) or images with spatial information.

 Data layers represent digital objects with intrinsic spatial characteristics and include (but are not limited to) streets, city boundaries, river gages, and imagery with geospatial information contained within files or made available via service endpoints.

 Features, as a part of a data layer, are a record-by-record description of each independent “row” in a geospatial attribute table or database.

 Models represent model software packages and configurations, which may be associated with input and/or output artifacts or data layers.
 Model configurations represent a unique way of running a model, exposing concrete inputs, outputs, and parameters.
 These metadata are under active development.

 ### Field Definition Glossary
 Each metadata field below is defined with the following elements:

 - **Field Name**: A display name for the metadata field.
 - **Description**: Text describing the information that the metadata field should contain as a value.
-- **Use**: An indication of whether the metadata field is "Required", "Recommended", "Optional", "Conditionally Required", or "Conditionally Recommended" within the level (e.g. Dataset, Artifact, Data Layer, Feature).
+- **Use**: An indication of whether the metadata field is "Required", "Recommended", "Optional", "Conditionally Required", or "Conditionally Recommended" within the level (e.g. Collection, Artifact, Data Layer, Feature).
 - **Use Condition**: The condition dictating when a "Conditionally Required" metadata field becomes "Required", or a "Conditionally Recommended" metadata field becomes "Recommended".
 "None" indicates that there are no conditions.
-- **Accepts Multiple Values**: "Yes" or "No" indicating that multiple values can be added to the metadata field.
+- **Accepts Multiple Values**: "Yes" indicating that multiple values can be added to the metadata field, or "No".
 - **Format**: Indication of the type of value the field takes, this will be used for validation.
 - **Controlled Terms URL**: A link to published terms that are valid.

-## Dataset
+## Collection
 ### Administrative
-**Field Name**: License
-**Description**: License associated with the digital object.
-**Use**: Optional
-**Use Condition**: None
-**Accepts Multiple Values**: No
-**Format**: Text
-**Controlled Terms URL**: None

-**Field Name**: Metadata Date
+**Field Name**: Date Metadata Updated
 **Description**: Date the metadata record was last updated.
 Must conform to the ISO 8601 standard.
 **Use**: Required
 **Use Condition**: None